Climate change in the Republic of Ireland: Sources

-Impacts on the natural environment
+Effects on the natural environment

 Temperature and weather changes

 Between 1890 and 2008, the mean temperature recorded in Ireland measured an increase of 0.7 degrees Celsius, with an increase of 0.4 degrees Celsius between 1980 and 2008.
 Other indicators of a warming climate identified by the Environmental Protection Agency are ten of the warmest recorded years occurring since 1990, a decrease in the number of days with frost and a shorter season in which frost occurs, and increased annual rainfall in the north and west of the country.
 An increase in the active growing season has been recorded, as well as an increase in animals arriving in Ireland and its surrounding waters which are adapted to warmer conditions.

 A 2020 study from the Irish Centre for High-End Computing indicated that Ireland's climate is likely to change drastically by 2050.
-Annual average temperatures could climb to 1.6°C above pre-industrial levels under RCP8.5, with the east of Ireland seeing the highest increase, resulting in a "direct impact" on public health and mortality.
+Annual average temperatures could climb to 1.6 °C above pre-industrial levels under RCP8.5, with the east of Ireland seeing the highest increase, resulting in a "direct impact" on public health and mortality.
 The study also predicted the number of frost days to decrease between 68 and 78 per cent, summer precipitation to decrease by up to 17%.

+In June 2023, there was a Category 4 (extreme) marine heatwave in Irish waters, with some regions experiencing a Category 5 (beyond extreme) increase in temperatures.
+During this heatwave sea surface temperatures reached their highest ever recorded in Irish waters.

 Ecosystems

 Temperature changes risk disrupting or changing the timing of the life cycle of plant and animal species across the country.
-For example, the timing of leaf unfolding in Irish beech trees has become steadily earlier since the 1970s.
+For example, the timing of leaf unfolding in selected populations of the non native beech trees has become steadily earlier since the 1970s.
 Changes to the timing of life cycle events (phenology) can result in temporal mismatches between species, as not all species and life history events are equally responsive to temperature.
-Such changes may result in disruption of previously synchronised ecosystem function, resulting to changes in species composition and functioning of Irish ecosystems.
+Such changes may result in disruption of previously synchronised ecosystem function, resulting in changes in species composition and functioning of some ecosystems.

 Ocean acidification has been recorded in the waters off at Ireland since records began in 1990 by the Marine Institute.
 This is caused by the uptake of atmospheric carbon dioxide into the ocean.
 In addition to acidification, Irish waters are becoming warmer and less salty, causing harm to marine life.
 Harmful algae are becoming more abundant in Irish waters, not just in warmer months, potentially harming ocean creatures such as shellfish.